Brand Names: Garlic, Garlic Oil

 - a psychiatric disorder; or

 This list is not complete.
-Other drugs may interact with garlic, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this product guide.
+Other drugs may affect garlic, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Consult with a licensed healthcare professional before using any herbal/health supplement.
 Whether you are treated by a medical doctor or a practitioner trained in the use of natural medicines/supplements, make sure all your healthcare providers know about all of your medical conditions and treatments.